 Basil’s antibacterial and anti-inflammatory qualities can also help you prevent acne.

 8. Promotes Cardiovascular Health

 There are a lot of things the anti-inflammatory properties of basil can do for you.
 This also includes giving you a healthier heart.

-It can also help your heart by thinning the blood and decrease cholesterol deposits on your blood vessel walls.
+It can also help your heart by thinning the blood and decreasing cholesterol deposits on your blood vessel walls.

-The combination of basil having both antibacterial and anti-inflammatory properties makes it an effective natural way of treating your acne issues.
+The combination of basil having both antibacterial and anti-inflammatory properties makes it an effective way of treating your acne issues naturally.

 Aside from acne, basil can also help you prevent blackheads.